ADNRs/BeeSimulation/README.md

   + https://p5js.org/reference/

 ## License
-This program shall only be used as an demonstration for homework 1 of CSE326, 2020 fall.
+This program shall only be used as a demonstration for homework 1 of CSE326, 2020 fall.

 ```
 Copyright © 2020 C.Y.
 Chen